depsterr/depsterr.com/src/blog/2020/go download a car.md

 * [The Pirate Bay](http://thepiratebay.org/) - Torrents - The goto place for piracy

-* [The Pirate Bay proxies](https://piratebay-proxylist.net/) - Torrents - use these if The Pirate Bay is banned by your ISP
+* [The Pirate Bay proxies](https://piratebay-proxylist.net/) - Torrents - Use these if The Pirate Bay is banned by your ISP

 ### Video games